Working in Neighborhoods

 Housing Opportunity Partnership

-The Housing Opportunity Partnership is a new program launched by the City of Tulsa to address over 300 vacant, abandoned and uninhabitable properties that are in such disrepair they constitute a public nuisance and eligible for demolition.
+The Housing Opportunity Partnership is a new program launched by the City of Tulsa to address more than 300 vacant, abandoned, and uninhabitable properties that are in such disrepair they constitute a public nuisance and are eligible for demolition.

-If you are a community development housing organization, non-profit, developer, realtor, property owner interested in transforming uninhabitable structures into safe decent housing or building new housing for Tulsans, please click the link below for a copy of the demolition property case list
+If you are a community development housing organization, nonprofit, developer, realtor, or property owner interested in transforming uninhabitable structures into safe, decent housing or you want to build new housing for Tulsans, please click the link below for a copy of the demolition property case list.

-Note: The city is not acquiring these properties; rather we’re ensuring structures that lead to neighborhood instability are addressed.
+Note: The City is not acquiring these properties.
+We’re ensuring structures that lead to neighborhood instability are addressed.

 Neighborhoods Online | Code Enforcement | Housing | Animal Welfare | Special Events